 FasTrak Toll Tag

-Enjoy convenient, fast and cost-effective travel on Bay Area bridges, express lanes and SFO parking facilities with FasTrak’s easy-to-use electronic toll pay system.
-When properly mounted, your FasTrak toll tag will allow you to pay tolls electronically at any FasTrak-designated toll facility located on all Bay Area toll bridges, express lanes and SFO parking facilities.
+Enjoy convenient, fast and cost-effective travel on Bay Area bridges and express lanes with FasTrak’s easy-to-use electronic toll pay system.
+When properly mounted, your FasTrak toll tag will allow you to pay tolls electronically at any FasTrak-designated toll facility located on all Bay Area toll bridges and express lanes.
 FasTrak toll tags can also be used at all toll locations in Southern California.

 License Plate Account